stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-Notes:

-- We have to define the callback ourselves - as an extension it is not defined in the API and we are just expected to know the signature.

-- The _data_ field is a an arbitrary object associated with the handler returned in the callback (redundant for an OO implementation but we include it for completeness).

-- The _severities_ field specifies the severity level(s) of the messages of interest (warning, error, etc)

-- The _types_ field enumerates the message categories (validation, performance, etc).

-- We also add a convenience builder to specify a handler.
+We also add a convenience builder to configure a handler.

 ## Handler Manager

-We will add a new lazily-instantiated local class to the instance that encapsulates the management of message handlers:
+To manage diagnostics handlers we add a lazily-instantiated local class to the instance:

 ```java
 public class Instance {